When is Frieze Masters 2020?

 What is Frieze Sculpture?

 Frieze Sculpture is located in The Regent’s Park’s English Gardens at the South end of The Broadwalk connecting Frieze London and Frieze Masters.
 Selected by Clare Lilley, Director of Programme at Yorkshire Sculpture Park, the display brings together exceptional outdoor works by leading artists from around the world.
-Frieze Sculpture will open mid-summer 2018 and run until the close of the Frieze fairs in October.
+Frieze Sculpture will open mid-summer and enjoy a three-month display until the close of the Frieze fairs in October.